 In any case, he layered it all in the crock-pot and, when it was ready and we were hungry, we could serve ourselves as needed.

 It was actually VERY good.

-Last year, though, we took g’moosh to a whole new level and created sandwiches out of them.
-Instead of layering them in a crock-pot (which we did not have because we were homeless because of the move and staying at my in-laws’ home for the holidays), we layered Thanksgiving leftovers between split brown and serve rolls (there are those rolls again!!).
+Two years ago, however, we took g’moosh to a whole new level and created sandwiches out of them.
+Instead of layering them in a crock-pot (which we did not have because we were homeless due to a move and staying at my in-laws’ home for the holidays), we layered Thanksgiving leftovers between split brown ‘n serve rolls (there are those rolls again!!).
 The only non-traditional addition was a layer of Swiss cheese, which was a recommendation taken from a recipe I had found just before the holidays last year.

 It was a hit!!
 The boys loved it and we are planning to do it again this year!